schibsted/account-sdk-ios-web/README.md

 This will help you create a client and configure the necessary data.

 **Note:** This SDK requires your client to be registered as a `public_mobile_client` in Self Service (see [getting started documentation](https://docs.schibsted.io/schibsted-account/gettingstarted/) for more help).

-**Note:** If you have implemented the [Old Schibsted SDK](https://github.com/schibsted/account-sdk-ios) in your app, and want these users to remain logged in, do not forget to add the SessionStorageConfig on instantiating your Client, `Client(configuration:sessionStorageConfig:httpClient:)`.
-The function `Client.resumeLastLoggedInUser(completion: @escaping (User?) -> Void)` will then handle upgrading the user old SDK credentials.

 ### Requirements